junxit/us-congress-bills-114/bill.md

 Section 3612 of title 18, United States Code, is amended by adding at the end the following:

 > - **(j)** *Evaluation of Offices of the United States Attorney and Department Components*
->   - **(1)** *In general* The Attorney General shall, as part of the regular evaluation process, evaluate each office of the United States attorney and each component of the Department of Justice on the performance of the office or the component, as the case may be, in seeking and recovering restitution for victims under sections 3663 and 3663A.
+>   - **(1)** *In general* The Attorney General shall, as part of the regular evaluation process, evaluate each office of the United States attorney and each component of the Department of Justice on the performance of the office or the component, as the case may be, in seeking and recovering restitution for victims under each provision of this title and the Controlled Substances Act (21 U.S.C.
+801 et seq.) that authorizes restitution.
->   - **(2)** *Requirement* Following an evaluation under paragraph (1), each office of the United States attorney and each component of the Department of Justice shall work to improve the practices of the office or component, as the case may be, with respect to seeking and recovering restitution for victims under sections 3663 and 3663A.
+>   - **(2)** *Requirement* Following an evaluation under paragraph (1), each office of the United States attorney and each component of the Department of Justice shall work to improve the practices of the office or component, as the case may be, with respect to seeking and recovering restitution for victims under each provision of this title and the Controlled Substances Act (21 U.S.C.
+801 et seq.) that authorizes restitution.
 > - **(k)** *GAO Reports*
->   - **(1)** *Report* Not later than 1 year after the date of enactment of this subsection, the Comptroller General of the United States shall prepare and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on restitution sought by the Attorney General under sections 3663 and 3663A during the 3-year period preceding the report.
+>   - **(1)** *Report* Not later than 1 year after the date of enactment of this subsection, the Comptroller General of the United States shall prepare and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on restitution sought by the Attorney General under each provision of this title and the Controlled Substances Act (21 U.S.C.
+801 et seq.) that authorizes restitution during the 3-year period preceding the report.
 >   - **(2)** *Contents* The report required under paragraph (1) shall include statistically valid estimates of—
->     - **(A)** the number of cases in which a defendant was convicted and the Attorney General could seek restitution under this title;
+>     - **(A)** the number of cases in which a defendant was convicted and the Attorney General could seek restitution under this title or the Controlled Substances Act (21 U.S.C.
+801 et seq.);
 >     - **(B)** the number of cases in which the Attorney General sought restitution;
 >     - **(C)** of the cases in which the Attorney General sought restitution, the number of times restitution was ordered by the district courts of the United States;
 >     - **(D)** the amount of restitution ordered by the district courts of the United States;